 - Placing a cash deposit of $60,000 with WisDOT.

 Two-Wheeled Vehicles Defined

 Trying to figure out if a cycle qualifies as a motorcycle under Wisconsin's complex laws can be confusing.
 You can always call WisDOT at (608) 266-2353, though, for help with this.

 Here's a summary of some pertinent vehicle definitions:

 - Type 1 Motorcycle―A motor vehicle that has a power source as an integral part of the vehicle, can travel over 30 mph, has two wheels in tandem, and is built for one rider.

-- Type 2 Motorcycle―A motor vehicle designed to have at least three wheels, and that weighs less than 1,500 pounds (such as a golf cart).
+- Type 2 Motorcycle―A motor vehicle designed to have at least three wheels, such as a golf cart.

 - Motorbike ―A bicycle with a power unit added that can't reach speeds of 30 mph.

 - Moped ―A vehicle that has a seat for the operator, a power source as an integral part of the vehicle, and can't travel at over 30 mph.

 Please see the state's Motorcyclists' Handbook for more complete definitions.